 1907 Two of The Boys of Company "B" are John Barrymore, who joined the cast as a replacement, and Mack Sennett, father of film's Keystone Kops.
-Rida Johnson Young's comedy will run three months at New York's Lyceum Theatre.
+Rida Johnson Young's comedy runs three months at New York's Lyceum Theatre.

-1939 Actress Bertha Kalich died today in New York City.
+1939 Actor Bertha Kalich dies in New York City at age 65.
 She made her reputation in Yiddish theatre playing in A Doll's House and Fedora.
-She was 65 years old.

-1958 Drama critic George Jean Nathan, 70, died today in New York City.
+1958 Drama critic George Jean Nathan, 70, dies in New York City.
 He contributed to Newsweek and the Journal-American.
-He championed many playwrights including William Saroyan, Eugene O'Neill and Sean O'Casey.
+He championed many playwrights including William Saroyan, Eugene O'Neill, and Sean O'Casey.
 He wrote more than 30 books.

-1992 Clarke Peters' musical revue based on the music of Louis Jordan named Five Guys Named Moe opens at Broadway's Eugene O'Neill Theatre.
-The rhythm and blues show was directed and choreographed by Charles Augins and featured Jerry Dixon.
+1992 Five Guys Named Moe, Clarke Peters' musical revue based on the music of Louis Jordan, opens at Broadway's Eugene O'Neill Theatre.
+The rhythm and blues show is directed and choreographed by Charles Augins.

-1999 The star-powered UK production of Eugene O'Neill's drama, The Iceman Cometh, opens tonight at Broadway's Brooks Atkinson Theatre.
-Staged by Howard Davies, the revival will run only 91 performances and feature London cast originals Tim Pigott-Smith, James Hazeldine, Patrick Godfrey and, of course, Kevin Spacey.
+1999 A star-powered UK production of Eugene O'Neill's The Iceman Cometh opens at Broadway's Brooks Atkinson Theatre.
+Staged by Howard Davies, the revival plays a limited engagement of 91 performances and feature London cast originals Tim Pigott-Smith, James Hazeldine, Patrick Godfrey, and, of course, Kevin Spacey.

-2002 Suzan-Lori Parks' play Topdog/Underdog, wins the Pulitzer Prize in Drama, making Parks the first African-American woman to win the coveted award.
-The announcement comes mere hours after opening night of Topdog, April 7.
+2002 Suzan-Lori Parks' play Topdog/Underdog wins the Pulitzer Prize in Drama, making Parks the first African-American woman to win the coveted award.
+The announcement comes mere hours after the play's Broadway opening night.

 2008 Shakespeare's murder-filled tragedy Macbeth, opens at the Lyceum Theatre with Patrick Stewart in the title role.
 The Chichester Festival Theatre production, directed by Rupert Goold and starring his wife Kate Fleetwood as Lady Macbeth, transferred to Broadway following critically praised engagements at BAM and in the West End.